Aarhus Docklands: Projects

+Lighthouse

-The Lighthouse (or Lighthouse*), is a residential project under construction in Aarhus Docklands, the new harbour front district of Aarhus.
+The Lighthouse (or Lighthouse*), is a residential project in Aarhus Docklands, the new harbour front district of Aarhus.
 The project was originally divided in 2 phases, but due to financial problems, the first phase was sub-divided in 2 stages.
 Both these initial stages are completed, with stage 2 finished in 2014.

-Despite what its name might suggest, Light House is not actually a functioning lighthouse, since such was not needed at the time of construction.
+Despite what its name might suggest, Lighthouse is not actually a functioning lighthouse, since such was not needed at the time of construction.